rodriguesrenato/poker-hand-evaluator/README.md

 !["Unit Tests"](images/test_results.png)

 The `PokerHand` class can be directly imported in your own solution.
-The `PokerRanking` class has the predefined poker hand classifications and `PokerResult` class is the comparisson result between two hands
+The `PokerRanking` class has the predefined poker hand classifications and `PokerResult` class is the comparison result between two hands

 ```python
 from poker_hand import PokerHand, PokerRanking, PokerResult